kevin-lyn/STNetTaskQueue/README.md

 - Max retry count for each STNetTask.
 - Net task is cancelable after added to STNetTaskQueue.
 - Multiple delegates for same net task.
-- Works with ReactiveCocoa, subscribeNext for net task result.
+- Works with ReactiveCocoa, subscribeCompleted for net task result.

 ## STHTTPNetTaskQueueHandler